alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 Perhaps you really, really cannot move at all: you are confined to the one table you use, or it disrupts your workflow.
-Well, we are not here to judge.
-There is still hope for you!
+Well, we are not here to judge, and there is still hope for you!
 There is another visual aid that will be there to help us:
 _The Notebook_.